elc45/fisher-hmc-paper/main.typ

 exactly.

 Most posterior distributions are not multivariate normal distributions, or we would not have to run MCMC in the first place.
-But often our posteriors approximate  normal distributions reasonably well, so this indicates that the scores contain useful information we are currently neglecting.
+But often our posteriors approximate normal distributions reasonably well, which this indicates that the scores contain useful information that are being ignored in previous mass matrix adaptation methods.

 == Transformed HMC
 <transformed-hmc>